aacgood/MISP-Integrations/README.md

 ### misp2cs.py

 This script queries MISP for events with a particular tag, extracts supported attribute types and uploads them as indicators via the CrowdStrike QueryAPI.
+The script will tag the event and any supported attributes type in that event as "Uploaded to CrowdStrike".

 #### Supported MISP Attributes